jul0105/last-byte.github.io/_posts/2019-03-25-angr-introduction-part1.md

 ## 03_angr_symbolic_registers
 Ok, these challenges were just baby steps, now we will start to actually walk with angr.
 But first I will tell you a secret: angr can't deal with "complex" format strings when calling `scanf()`.
 I know, I know, take a minute, let it sink in.
 Yep, it's a pain in the butt.
-BUT~~T~~ we can take it as an opportunity to learn how to inject symbolic values into registers, and we damn will.
+But we can take it as an opportunity to learn how to inject symbolic values into registers, and we damn will.